One-day count shows decline in number of homeless people

 However, the count, conducted on Jan.
 26, also showed the number of homeless people living in vehicles and recreational vehicles rose -- by 25 percent in vehicles and 44 percent in RVs.

-This year's count found 637 homeless people living on streets, in vehicles, or in homeless encampments, compared with 775 in 2015.
-There were 616 living in emergency shelters and transitional housing, compared with 708 in 2015.
+This year's count found 637 homeless people living on streets, in vehicles, or in homeless encampments, compared to 775 in 2015.
+There were 616 living in emergency shelters and transitional housing, compared to 708 in 2015.

 Effie Verducci, communications manager for the Human Services Agency, said some of the reduction in the number of those in shelters is due to a change that for the first time excludes those in a residential veteran mental health treatment program from the count.